Long Island Bug Lighthouse Cruise and Tour

-The lighthouse, which serves as a gateway to Greenport, Shelter Island, and Peconic Bay, is officially known as the Long Beach Bar Light.
-It became known as the “Bug” Light because it was originally constructed on a screwpile platform that elevated it above Gardiner’s Bay.
-From a distance, the spindly pilings supporting the structure made the lighthouse look like a big bug walking on the water.
-By the time the light was converted from a screwpile platform to a concrete caisson foundation, the name had stuck.
+The lighthouse is a gateway to Greenport, Shelter Island, and Peconic Bay and is officially known as the Long Beach Bar Light.
+It became known as the “Bug” Light because it was initially constructed on a screw-pile platform that elevated it above Gardiner’s Bay.
+The name had stuck when the light was converted from a screw-pile platform to a concrete caisson foundation.
+From a distance, the spindly pilings supporting the structure made the lighthouse look like a giant bug walking on water.

 Long Beach Bar Lighthouse was constructed in 1871 and decommissioned in 1948 after a sandbar had grown to make the beacon useless as a channel marker.
-Various groups tussled over buying the historic light until 1963, when arsonists solved the ownership issue by burning the light to the foundation.
+Various groups tussled over buying the historic light until 1963 when arsonists solved the ownership issue by burning the lighthouse to the foundation.

-The foundation sat unencumbered until the summer of 1990, when a replica was floated out to replace the original.
-The “replica” was so complete that, in 1993, the Coast Guard recognized the beacon as a federal aid to navigation.
+The foundation sat unencumbered until the summer of 1990, when the organization floated out a replica to replace the original.
+The “replica” was so complete that, in 1993, the Coast Guard recognized the beacon as federal aid to navigation.
 The Bug Light has been back in service ever since.

 The Greenport’s East End Seaport Museum and Marine Foundation owns, operates, and maintains the Bug Lighthouse.
 As part of their funding and outreach, they offer a variety of lighthouse tours from late May through late October.

-Tickets for Bug Lighthouse cruises and tours are available online at www.eastendseaport.org.
-You can also pick them up at the East End Seaport Museum on 3rd Street in Greenport, NY.
+You can also pick them up at the East End Seaport Museum here (Map).

 Bug Lighthouse Cruise Lodging